mathsaey/skitter/manual/up_and_running.md

 project, configures it to use Skitter and provides some initial code to help you get started.

-We can run `mix skitter.new` from any directory to create a new Skitter project.
+`mix skitter.new` can be used from any directory to create a new Skitter project.
 The generator expects a `snake_case` project name; i.e. words should be lower cased and spaces should be replaced by underscores.
-For the purposes of this guide, let's create a `hello_skitter` project:
+Throughout this guide, we use the `hello_skitter` project as a running example:

 ```
 $ mix skitter.new hello_skitter